Water resource recovery facilities

 Remaining solids are settled in a tank.
 The settled solids can be returned to the anaerobic zone and the clear wastewater may be sent on for tertiary treatment.

-Intermittently decanted aerated lagoons (IDALs) are an alternative secondary process.
+IDALs are an alternative secondary process.
 Settled wastewater is pumped from the primary distribution structure to the IDAL anaerobic zone.
 Iron-rich spent pickle liquor is added to help remove phosphorus.
-In the IDALs, wastewater goes through 3 stages in the one tank: aeration, settling and decanting.
+In IDALs, wastewater goes through 3 stages in one tank: aeration, settling and decanting.

 Air is pumped into the IDAL through diffusers.
-The air works with microorganisms in the tank to break down into nitrates and water (nitrification) and organic matter, reducing the BOD.
+It works with microorganisms in the tank to break down into nitrates and water (nitrification) and organic matter, reducing biological oxygen demand (BOD).

 Air is no longer pumped into the tank and the water is still.
-No longer supplied with oxygen, the microorganisms use carbon in the organic matter as a food source, converting nitrates to nitrogen gas.
-This is then released to the atmosphere.
+With no oxygen supply, microorganisms use carbon in the organic matter as a food source, converting nitrates to nitrogen gas.
+The gas is released into the atmosphere.
 The solid particles settle to the bottom.
 Some go to a thickening tank before being treated for biosolids production.
 The rest of the solids are returned to the IDAL to provide microorganisms for incoming wastewater.

 After settling, the clear wastewater flows over weirs from the top of the lagoon into an equalising basin.
 This basin controls the flow to the tertiary treatment process.